Skip to content

 Sculptural allegories of London (r), Liverpool (l) and the Globe (held aloft). above the main entrance.

 The Globe Insurance Company was established in 1803 at Cornhill to offer fire and life insurance.
-Images preceding the current Royal Exchange already show a building with the Global insurance name and a graceful rounded corner at this location.
-In 1864, it merged with the Liverpool and London Insurance to form the Liverpool, London and Globe Insurance Company with offices there.
+Images preceding the current Royal Exchange already show a building with the Globe Insurance name and a graceful rounded corner at this location.
+In 1864, the company merged with the Liverpool and London Insurance to form the Liverpool, London and Globe Insurance Company with offices there.
 Later images label this building as offices of the Allied International Bank.
 Through various mergers, starting with the 1919 union with Royal Insurance (then the largest insurance merger in British history), LLGI eventually flowed into the large RSA insurance conglomerate.

-The well preserved interior of the ‘banking hall’.
+The well preserved interior of the public hall

 Leave a Reply